 In this seminar Bob Gregory explores budget outcomes, primarily tax revenue, over the last decade and a half in an attempt to explain why the forecasting errors are so large.

-In this talk Professor Fforde will discuss how risk and uncertainty are best coped with in development practice.
+In this talk Professor Fforde discussed how risk and uncertainty are best coped with in development practice.
+In doing this, he will examine the theories of change that underpin aid practitioners’ use of tools such as the logical framework approach.

 During the Chinese Cultural Revolution, many Inner Mongolian intellectuals were condemned as “traitorous counter-revolutionaries” who conspired to “divide the great motherland of China”.